NFL Game Pass

-NFL Game Pass merged three NFL-based services into one.
+Game Pass merged three NFL-based services into one.
 Those services include NFL Game Rewind, NFL Audio Pass, and NFL Preseason Live.
 While fans enjoyed NFL Game Rewind for years, the consolidation allows NFL Game Pass to offer everything Rewind did and a whole lot more.
-This merging of the streaming services makes NFL Game Pass the perfect choice for hardcore football fans, where fantasy football is your game or you just want to see everything going on in your favorite sport every week.
+This merging of the streaming services makes NFL Game Pass the perfect choice for hardcore football fans and fans of fantasy football.
+There’s even a free trial available – Click here to start a free trial today!

 NFL Game Pass Features: What Do You Get?

 Access to all regular season games (replays): You get on-demand access to replays of every regular season game – from every team.
 You won’t get live stream for these games, but you’ll have same day access.
 All games in the morning and afternoon are available in the afternoon and games that are on in the evenings on Sunday, Monday, Thursday, and Saturday will have access as soon as the game ends.
 This service is the only way to legally access every game from every team in the NFL, all season long.
 The catch, of course, is that you have to wait a few hours to watch the action.

-Out-of-market live stream preseason games: If you’re looking for games that haven’t aired in your area during the preseason, NFL Game Pass is the leader in streaming this kind of content.
+Out-of-market live preseason games: If you’re looking for games that won’t air in your area during the preseason, NFL Game Pass is the leader in streaming this kind of content.
 You’ll be able to watch these games in live stream without a problem.
 Note that “out of market” means you can’t watch your local team’s games live.

 Stream when and where you want: You aren’t going to be stuck to your TV watching NFL Game Pass.
 In fact, you can watch on a wide variety of devices.
 NFL Game Pass works with both Apple and Android phones and tablets.
-You can also watch on your computer or using the Game Pass app on Apple TV, PlayStation 4, Roku, and Xbox (360 and One).
+You can also watch on your computer or using the Game Pass app on Apple TV, PlayStation 4, Roku, Android TV, Amazon Fire TV and more.

 You get DVR controls: None of your games include commercials, so there is no need to worry about that.
 Still, if you want to rewind, fast-forward, or pause, Game Pass has you covered.

 Check out the coaches’ film: Break down every game like you were in the coach’s seat.
 You’ll get access to exclusive angles, including the coaches All-22 Film which shows all 22 players at once.

-Hide in-game spoilers: You have the ability to turn scores on and off, allowing you to hide scores in all games, so your games aren’t ruined if you can watch as it happens.
+Hide in-game spoilers: You have the ability to turn scores on and off, allowing you to hide scores in all games, so your games aren’t ruined and you can watch as it happens.

-NFL Game Pass Price: How Much Does It Really Cost?
+NFL Game Pass Price: How Much Does NFL Game Pass Cost?

-Even at full cost, the NFL Game Pass price is reasonable and equals out to less than $9 a month, subscribers are able to enjoy replays of over 250 games in the regular season.
+Even at full cost, the NFL Game Pass price is reasonable and equals out to less than $9 a month.
+Subscribers are able to enjoy replays of over 250 games in the regular season.
 Though not available in live stream, games are available the same day they air on TV.
 You also have access to out-of-market preseason games in live stream.
-To top it all off, you also have access to every game from 2009-2016, including preseason and Super Bowls.
+To top it all off, you also have access to every game from 2009-2019, including preseason and Super Bowls.
 So, when you think of it like that, the price isn’t that bad.